Table of Contents

 - I-485 Application to Register Permanent Residence or Adjust Status (I-485 Application) or consular processing of an immigrant visa.

-To fully understand the U.S. immigrant visa system for employment-based visas, it is important to appreciate the different employment preference categories.
+To fully understand the U.S. immigrant visa system for employment-based permanent residency visas, it is important to appreciate the different employment preference categories.
 There are five employment-based preference categories:

 “PER COUNTRY” VISA QUOTAS